dynamiccreator/aliwa-mobile_old/README.md

 ## Manual Update
 1. Install a build from https://github.com/dynamiccreator/aliwa/releases/tag/0.0.1
-2. (Linux) Replace everything but the folders  "fomantic","node_modules" and "package.json" in location "/lib/aliwa/resources/app" with the content of the current commit.
+2. (Linux) Replace everything but the folders  "fomantic","node_modules" and "package.json" in location "/lib/aliwa/resources/app" with the content of the latest commited repository.
 (Hint: Just find a folder which looks like this repository)
 3. (Windows) The same as in linux (Location is "resources\app" from the unzipped folder)